16 Free Online Portuguese Language Classes

 Try the following resources whether you’re just starting out, or have reached an advanced level.

 - Memrise is one of my first stops when I’m just starting out in a language.
 It has tons of free courses for European Portuguese (and Brazilian, too).
 It’s a great way to get introduced to common phrases and vocabulary in the language.

 - RTP Zigzag.
 RTP is Portugal’s public broadcasting network, and Zigzag is its section devoted to kids’ videos.
 Most are educational, covering geography, history, and general fun facts.
 Each video is short enough to watch in a few minutes during a coffee break.

-- italki is where you find native Portuguese speakers to talk with, and it is a must, right from the first day you start learning Portuguese.
+- Preply (our review is here) is where you find native Portuguese speakers to talk with, and it is a must, right from the first day you start learning Portuguese.
 It’s NEVER too early to start talking with native Portuguese speakers.
 When I say you should speak from day one, I mean that literally.
-So get onto italki and find some Portuguese speakers to chat with.
+So get onto Preply and find some Portuguese speakers to chat with.
 They can be language exchange partners, community tutors or professional teachers.
 Professional lessons cost money but the prices are very reasonable.
 Finding a conversation exchange partner is free.
 You can search for Portuguese speakers based on home country, so search for people from Portugal to practise your European Portuguese.